hippokrates1337/VibeFC/src/app/data-intake/README.md

 ### Data Storage

-Imported variables are stored in the application state using Zustand:
+Imported variables are primarily managed in the application state using Zustand:
-- Variables are persisted in the browser's localStorage
+- Variables are persisted in the browser\'s localStorage for immediate user feedback and offline access.
-- Date objects are properly rehydrated when loading from storage
+- Date objects are properly rehydrated when loading from storage.
-- Each variable has a unique ID generated using crypto.randomUUID()
+- Each variable has a unique ID generated using `crypto.randomUUID()`.

+### API Integration

+- **Saving New Variables**: When variables are added via the import modal (action: \'add\'), they are sent to the backend via a `POST` request to `/api/data-intake/variables`.
+This allows for server-side storage and processing.
+- **Updates/Deletions**: Currently, variable updates (type/name/value changes) and deletions performed directly in the table are only reflected in the local Zustand store and localStorage.
+API integration for these actions is pending.

 ## Component Structure

 The Data Intake module is organized as follows:
-- `page.tsx`: Main page component with the overall layout and state management
+- `page.tsx`: Client component that renders the main container
 - `import-modal.tsx`: Modal for reviewing and confirming data imports
 - `delete-confirmation-modal.tsx`: Modal for confirming variable deletion
 - `_components/`: Directory containing private components used only within this module
+  - `data-intake-container.tsx`: Main container component with the overall state management and layout
+  - `api-hooks.ts`: Custom hooks for API operations and CSV processing
+  - `data-status.tsx`: Component for displaying API operation status notifications
+  - `state-display.tsx`: Components for handling loading, error, and empty states
   - `data-table.tsx`: Table component for displaying variables and their time series data
   - `upload-section.tsx`: Component for handling file uploads
   - `utils.ts`: Utility functions for date parsing, formatting, and validation